 Enough enforcement actions taken against licensed engineers that participate in the practice of routinely providing insurance companies with undue “plausible deniability” used in their refusal to pay legitimate claims could effectively reduce this threat to policyholders seeking to be indemnified for their losses.

-[Note: Policyholders should also take care to ensure that the “engineer report” was actually written by a licensed engineer.
+[Note: Policyholders should also take care to ensure that the “engineer report” was actually written by a state licensed engineer.
 In some cases, these damage inspections are conducted by “consultants” and/or “home inspectors” who are not licensed engineers.
 The reports that they compose are subsequently sent to engineers to sign and affix their seal before forwarding them to an insurance company for their use.
 When you find the inevitable errors or omissions in these reports resulting from the unprofessional inspection or observation, and report them to the insurance company, be certain that the insurance company is not responding to you regarding these errors with advice from the same unlicensed consultant instead of a licensed engineer.
 I have communicated with some insurance adjusters who are not aware of the difference.]